 Certain factors can influence the length of time you experience Adderall withdrawal side effects and how severe they are.
 These include:

-If you’re in Colorado Springs, Boulder, Denver or anywhere in Colorado and you’re struggling with Adderall, there are in-state resources available to you, and The Recovery Village also has out-of-state programs for Adderall abuse.
+If you’re struggling with Adderall in Colorado — including Colorado Springs, Boulder or Denver there are in-state resources available to you.
+Further, The Recovery Village also has out-of-state programs for Adderall abuse.

 The first step towards Adderall recovery is seeking help to get off the drug.
 Don’t wait: call our intake experts today.